SooLab/Plain-Det/label_embedding/README.md

 # Label Embedding

-You can put your label embedding code here.
+You can put your label embedding code here .